-Some students will disabilities will be eligible for additional provisions or be exempt.
+Some students with disabilities will be eligible for additional provisions or be exempt.

 Students will have a number of opportunities to meet the HSC minimum standard when they are ready.
-This includes two opportunities each year in year 10, year 11, and year 12, and for a few years after school.
+This includes two opportunities each year in Year 10, Year 11, and Year 12, and for a few years after school.
 Students have to meet the HSC minimum standard in reading, writing and numeracy only once.
 In most cases, these tests will be completed at your 7 to 10 campuses.
-If a student is not able to demonstrate the minimum standard in Year 11 and 12, they will be supported by the Learning and Support Team to develop the literacy and numeracy skills at the senior campus.
-Students get two chances a year to pass each test from Year 10 until a few years after the HSC.
+If a student is not able to demonstrate the minimum standard in Year 11 and 12, they will be supported by the Learning and Support Team to develop the literacy and numeracy skills at the Senior Campus.